Small Front Porch Ideas

 The Small Easy Rustic Bench is from the Ana White website.
 Hubs and I found it challenging to put together, but the final product is worth the effort.
 It looks nicer than the benches I saw for purchase, its made out of wood, not particle board and is very solid and stable.

 White is not the most sensible colour for the cushion, but it looks so nice.
 It has been water guarded for protection, but if its rainy weather I will bring it indoors.
 It ties on and will come off in a few seconds.
 Here is the tutorial for the DIY Comfy Cushion.
 (Update the cushion was outside all summer and I had no issues.
 It also washed up very nicely)

 The Front Door

 Our door is quite beat up.
 I would love a new door, but they are expensive and Hubs is concerned about our dog damaging an expensive new door.
 Instead, the door was given a fresh coat of paint to match the bench.
 The colour is Sherwin Williams and it’s a Tiffany Blue I had them mix up at Lowe’s.

 As a final touch, I refurbished an old picture into a Welcome sign.
 Its small and quaint and the little painted pansy fits in with the flower theme.

 The Final Touches

-For safety reasons you want to make sure not to clutter or create tripping hazards in the pathway to the front door, but a small front porch will have some areas that are not used for entry.
+For safety reasons you want to make sure not to clutter or create tripping hazards in the pathway to the front door, but even a small front porch has some areas that are not used for entry.
 Fill these areas with flowers, plants, or lanterns.

 There is a picture of the little stand I found at Home Sense in almost the same Tiffany Blue colour.
 I added the other small decor elements to prevent to stand from looking stark.